 React Table

-React provides the flexibility to create dynamic and responsive tables, allowing developers to display, style and interact with data easily.
+React provides developers to build tables that are not only good-looking but also smart and user-friendly. allowing developers to display, style and interact with data easily in real time.

 Understanding Tables in React

-A table in HTML consists of rows and columns, where each row is represented by a <tr> element, each cell by a <td> element, and the header cells by <th>.
-In React, these elements are used within components to create dynamic tables.
+HTML tables are build using rows and columns, where each row is created by a <tr> element, each cell by a <td> element, and the header cells by <th> element.
+In React, you still use these same tags, but you use JavaScript code inside components to build them.

 Basic Table Structure in React

-A simple static table in React can be created using JSX as follows:
+A simple static table in React can be created using JSX:

 import React from 'react';